Shopping for a New Scion?See your Price

 Sitting the FR-S isn't a chore, either.
 Though there's a sound pipe to bring some of the car's growling engine note into the cabin, very little actual exhaust noise is heard at all.
 Wind and road noise can become prominent at speeds above 70 mph.

 But the seats, in the front, are where the FR-S's interior really shines.
 Well-bolstered, comfortable, with plenty of leg and hip room for larger and taller drivers, the front seats are an excellent offering for a production vehicle.
 The rear seat is best reserved for children and shorter adults, though it is serviceable for even six-footers in a pinch.

 On the equipment front, there's not much to talk about: the Scion FR-S only has a few choices to be made.
 Fortunately, those choices include available premium audio with apps capability, while standard gear includes Bluetooth, keyless entry, and climate control.

-The National Highway Traffic Safety Administration (NHTSA) has given the FR-S a five-star overall score, while the Insurance Institute for Highway Safety (IIHS) has rated it 'good' in all categories--although it hasn't yet been tested in the new small overlap frontal category, still good enough for a Top Safety Pick award.
+The National Highway Traffic Safety Administration (NHTSA) has given the FR-S a five-star overall score, while the Insurance Institute for Highway Safety (IIHS) has rated it 'good' in all categories--save for an Acceptable score in the new small overlap frontal category, still good enough for a Top Safety Pick award.